mohsenasadi501/DataStructureAlgorithm/README.md

 - **Deletion →** Delete an item from the heap.
 - **Extract Min-Max →** Returning and deleting the maximum or minimum element in max-heap and min-heap respectively.

 ## Tries

-The Tries is another type of tree but is not a BST one, each child can have several nodes.
+The Tries (Prefix Tree) is another type of tree but is not a BST one, each child can have several nodes.

 <img title="" src="https://github.com/mohsenasadi501/DataStructureAlgorithm/blob/main/images/triesTree.png" alt="triesTree.png" width="431">